I don’t drink alcohol.

 The first element to a good mocktail is something sparkling to “fancify” your drink and make it different.
 Recipes with a base of lemon lime soda, club soda, tonic water, sparkling juice, ginger ale, or ginger beer make great mocktails.
 Like a fancy soda!
 Do you want it sweet or sour?
 Fruity?

 - Virgin Mint Mojito: Mix mint and lemonade with a splash of soda, top with mint

-- Virgin Moscow Mule: Mix ginger beer, fresh lime juice, topped with a splash of tonic water
+- Virgin Moscow Mule: Mix ginger beer, fresh lime juice, topped with a splash of tonic water or sprite

 - Virgin Coconut Mojito: Coconut cream, mint, and a topped with sparkling soda

 - Virgin Watermelon Margarita: Mix pureed or juiced watermelon, fresh lime juice, agave, top with sparkling soda

 - Lemonade with a Twist: Fresh lemon juice, a splash of simple syrup, sparkling soda, topped with a twirl of lemon (or add other fresh fruit or puréed fruit)